What is CBG Oil? What makes a good CBG tincture?

 CBG is considered a minor cannabinoid

 Naturally occurring within the hemp plant, Cannabigerol typically registers in only trace amounts as most CBGa converts into THC and CBD (THCa or CBDa) upon plant maturation.
 Most testing is performed on mature plants or on extracts and/or concentrates of mature plants.
 As time passes, genetics are controlled and environmental conditions are tweaked and altered to scientifically “trick” hemp plants into producing various cannabinoid profiles that do not occur in uncontrolled conditions.

 The view of CBG as a minor cannabinoid is likely to change

 This means the answer to “what is CBG oil” is likely to change.
-In the coming years as a result, and many genetics are already being conditioned for higher-yields of CBG than were than previously possible.
-This trend will result in the development and cultivation of new hemp strains will contain higher amounts of CBG to further benefit the end-user.
+In the coming years as a result, many genetics are already being conditioned for higher-yields of CBG than were previously possible.
+This trend will result in the development and cultivation of new hemp strains, which will contain higher amounts of CBG to further benefit the end-user.

 Early studies of Cannabigerol are revealing

 CBG may be powerful enough to dominate human cannabinoid receptors, even in the concurrent presence of other major cannabinoids.
 We have reason to believe it can accelerate reduction in psychoactive effects from THC, essentially “kicking it off” the human cannabinoid receptors.
 In our own, non-scientific experience, dabbing or smoking CBG produces the feeling of a polar shift from a THC dab or joint, and offers a feeling of clarity.

 Why study CBG, and do you want Cannabigerol in your CBD Oil?